 A variety of mushrooms make this stuffing extra savoury and delicious.
-Porcini, crimini, shiitake all make an appearance, but you can feel free to mix it up with wild mushrooms you've foraged, or those you find at the market!
+Porcini, crimini, shiitake all make an appearance, but you can feel free to mix it up with wild mushrooms you've foraged!

 You can easily make this into a vegetarian stuffing by using vegetable stock instead of chicken.